 Astor House Hotel

 Address15 Huangpu Rd, Hongkou Qu, Shanghai Shi, China, 200080

 - Address: 15 Huang Pu Road, near the Bund

 - Description: If you want to stay in one of the most historic buildings the most famous district in Shanghai, then the Astor House Hotel, also called the Pujiang Hotel, is the right choice.
 Minutes away from the colossal buildings on the Bund, the old Astor House was, at the time of its building in 1846, the most luxurious hotel in Asia, having had the first light-bulb in China.
 Now it hosts budget-conscious travelers who want to experience historical Shanghai.

 - Address: No 85 Zhoujin Road, (Entrance of Jin Yu Dept Store - 15 Huang Pu Road, near the Bund) | 周锦路85号近黄埔路

 - Telephone: 021-3366-2868

 - Description: ibis hotels are generally good and very economical.
-This one, near the Bund and Yu Garden, is a good location and easy access to all sights along the Bund and the Old City.
+This one, near the Bund and Yu Garden, is a in a convenient location with easy access to all sights along the Bund and the Old City.